pietervdvn/MapComplete/Docs/SpecialInputElements.md

 ## length

 A geographical length in meters (rounded at two points).
 Will give an extra minimap with a measurement tool.
-Arguments: [ zoomlevel, preferredBackgroundMapType (comma seperated) ], e.g. `["21", "map,photo"]
+Arguments: [ zoomlevel, preferredBackgroundMapType (comma separated) ], e.g. `["21", "map,photo"]

 ## wikidata